JetBrains/teamcity-documentation/topics/ftp-upload.md

 <td>

-Select the passive or active mode
+Select the passive or active mode.

 </td></tr><tr>